zriyansh/signoz.io/docs/azure-monitoring/virtual-machines/vm-logging-hostmetrics.md

 If you encounter any issues during the setup process, here are a few troubleshooting steps:

-- Ensure that you have replaced `{region}` and `<SIGNOZ_INGESTION_KEY>` with the correct values in the OpenTelemetry Collector configuration.
+- Ensure that you have replaced `{region}` and `<SIGNOZ_INGESTION_KEY>` with the correct values in the Central Collector configuration.
 - Check the OpenTelemetry Collector logs for any errors:

     ```bash
-    sudo journalctl -u otelcol
+    sudo journalctl -u otelcol-contrib
     ```

 - Verify that the necessary ports (4317 for gRPC, 4318 for HTTP) are open in the Azure VM's network security group.